 We get it….life happens.
 Because there is a lot of work that goes in to prepping for your specfic project that you choose, we are happy to transfer your ticket to a future workshop (or you can gift your ticket to someone!).

-Should that not work for you, there will be a $10 cancellation fee to cover the cost of your product (please understand, most of our products are designs selected by you, that we make and prep before you arrive, hence the need to cover cost).
+Should that not work for you, there will be at least a $15+ cancellation fee to cover the cost of your product (please understand, most of our products are designs selected by you, that we make and prep before you arrive, hence the need to cover cost).
 Cancellations fees are set by each teacher and they determine what they need to cover their costs.

-Here’s the fine print (sorry but we have to have it!): Please provide a 72 hour notice for a cancellation so we can open your seat to others.
+Here’s the fine print (sorry but we have to have it!): Please provide at least a 72 hour notice for a cancellation so we can open your seat to others.

 Do you offer refunds once I’ve finished a project?